Non-minimally coupled loop quantum inflation with inverse-volume corrections: Discussion and Conclusion

 To connect our theoretical results on the probability of sufficient inflation with observations, we compare the parameter region where this probability is enhanced with the values of the non-minimal coupling $\xi$ that are consistent with current CMB constraints on $(n_s,r,\alpha_{s})$.
 For the Higgs-like quartic potential $V\propto\phi^{4}$, viable fits typically require $\xi=\mathcal{O}(10^{-2})$, with ACT-based combinations favoring values toward the upper end of this range.
 By contrast, for fractional monomial potentials $V\propto\phi^{p}$ with $p<1$ (e.g., $p=1/3$ and $p=2/3$), the preferred couplings are smaller, typically $\xi=\mathcal{O}(10^{-3})$, and can extend down to $\mathcal{O}(10^{-4})$ depending on the dataset and confidence level.
 Overall, the probability-enhanced region identified in our analysis overlaps with the order-of-magnitude values of $\xi$ that remain compatible with current observational bounds for both classes of non-minimally coupled potentials.

 A central contribution of this work is to jointly assess the effects of non-minimal coupling and inverse-volume corrections on the slow-roll dynamics and the probabilistic realization of inflation, going beyond most existing analyses in the literature that consider these ingredients separately.
 In particular, we find that introducing the non-minimal coupling shifts the inverse-volume-corrected predictions toward values of $(n_{s}, r,\alpha_{s})$ that are more consistent with the ACT-preferred region, while simultaneously enlarging the phase-space measure of trajectories that yield sufficient inflation.
 Moreover, in the presence of inverse-volume corrections, the non-minimal coupling cannot, in general, be removed by field redefinitions \cite{Bojowald:2006hd,Han:2019mvj,Artymowski:2012is}, and therefore constitutes a physical ingredient of the effective dynamics, not merely a parametrization choice.
+A detailed quantitative comparison of the inverse-volume corrected probability against the standard classical GR expectation, isolating the net effect of the quantum geometric modifications from that of the non-minimal coupling, is provided in ~\ref{app_2_sec:Difference of Probability between the Inverse-Volume Corrected and the Classical}.

 It is worth emphasizing the domain of validity of our effective treatment.
 We focused on inverse-volume corrections and worked in the regime where the effective description is reliable.
 Quantization ambiguities associated with these corrections, encoded in the parameters controlling inverse-volume effects and in operator-ordering choices, can affect quantitative predictions.
 In particular, such ambiguities may shift the detailed numerical values of the observables and the inferred probability, although the qualitative trend of an enhancement followed by saturation of the probability for $N\ge N_\star$ as $\xi$ increases remains stable across the representative ranges explored.